diracdeltas/reading/README.md

-# reading
+# read me

-what i'm reading. `writing/` contains things i'm writing; most of it ends up on the [blog](https://zyan.scripts.mit.edu/blog/).
+a list of stuff i'm reading. `writing/` contains things i'm writing; most of it ends up on the [blog](https://zyan.scripts.mit.edu/blog/).

 ## technical papers and books